 Guidance

-You will find links to guidance Te Aho o Te Kahu has developed with, or for the health sector that relate to cancer.
-These includes business rules, data standards, multi-disciplinary guidelines and quality statements.Cancer Multidisciplinary Meeting Data Standard HISO 10038.4:2021
+Links to guidance Te Aho o Te Kahu developed with, or for the health sector that relate to cancer.
+These include business rules, data standards, multi- disciplinary guidelines and quality statements.Cancer Multidisciplinary Meeting (MDM) Data Standard HISO 10038.4:2021

 These standards outline the nationally agreed data elements for capturing patient and cancer information to support the MDM process.
 The data standard aims to support Te Aho o Te Kahu and the Ministry of Health’s vision to accelerate the shift to a fully interoperable digital health ecosystem.